Krutonium/Windows-10-Login-Background-Changer/README.md

-# Before using this application, please note that new insider preview builds (14279 or later) AND the **Anniversery Update** have rendered this program obsolete.
+# Before using this application, please note that new insider preview builds (14279 or later) AND the **Anniversery Update** have rendered this program ~~obsolete~~ Dead.
+Kaput.
+Steve Ballmered.
 Your best option at the moment is to simply wait, or upgrade as part of the Insider Program.

 # Windows 10 Login Screen Background Changer